Injury concern for Neymar as Brazil star limps out of Nigeria friendly | Goal.com

 His early exit against the Super Eagles brings down the curtain on an eventful international break for Neymar after he became the youngest player to win 100 caps for Brazil against Senegal on Thursday.

-The Selecao are continuing their preparations for this summer's Copa America, with Tite's side looking to defend the crown they won on home soil in 2019.
+The Selecao are continuing their preparations for next summer's Copa America, with Tite's side looking to defend the crown they won on home soil in 2019.